ShAhSyedG/ShAhSyedG/README.md

 <!--
 **LondheShubham153/LondheShubham153** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Shubham](https://www.linkedin.com/in/shubhamlondhe1996/), a Full Stack Software Engineer from [🇮🇳 ](https://en.wikipedia.org/wiki/India)&nbsp; passionate about developing production-ready applications with 6+ years of professional onsite as well as remote working experience. 🎯
+with a passion for automation and infrastructure as code I am [Furqan](www.linkedin.com/in/syed-furqan-shah-9a39b655), a DevOps Engineer from Pakistan with a passion for Automation and Cloud Technologies with 2+ years of professional onsite as well as remote working experience. 🎯

-I mostly work with Python, MVC Frameworks and Cloud based technologies. 🚀
+I mostly work with Python and Cloud based technologies. 🚀

 <p float="left">